Faculty & Staff

 Room 3.053

 Americanist with a Ph.D. from the University of Warsaw, Assistant Professor at the University of Warsaw’s American Studies Center.
 Her research interests cover gender and sexuality studies, feminism, as well as bodies in culture and art.
 Her scholarship is intersectional, focusing on gender, class, race, and ability.
-In 2014 she was the recipient of the Fulbright Junior Research Award, which she spent at SUNY Buffalo.
-She co-taught one of the first courses on disability studies at the University of Warsaw.
-She also published in InterAlia‘s special issue on disability and illness, Ugly Bodies: Queer Perspectives on Illness, Disability, and Aging.
-She co-edited, with Natalia Pamuła and Magdalena Szarota, a special issue of Studia de Cultura devoted to disability studies in Poland. [full profile]
+In 2014 she was the recipient of the Fulbright Junior Research Award.
+She co-taught one of the first courses on disability studies at the University of Warsaw, and published in InterAlia‘s special issue on disability and illness, Ugly Bodies: Queer Perspectives on Illness, Disability, and Aging.
+She co-edited, with Natalia Pamuła and Magdalena Szarota, a special issue of Studia de Cultura devoted to disability studies in Poland.
+Her new book, Food, Consumption, and Masculinity in American Hardboiled Fiction has been published by Palgrave in 2023.
+She is the co-host of the podcast “Oswoić gender.” [full profile]

 prof. dr hab.
 Marek Wilczyński